Castle Primary School

 The intent of our Religious Education curriculum at Castle Primary School has a significant role for the development of pupils’ spiritual, moral, social and cultural development.
 We believe that it is vital for all our pupils to learn from and about religion and worldviews, so that they can understand the world around them.
 Through Religion, pupils develop their knowledge of the world faiths, and their understanding and awareness of the beliefs, values and traditions of other individuals, societies, communities and cultures.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 At Castle the children will develop investigative and research skills to enable them to make reasoned judgements about religious issues.

 The children will develop a knowledge and understanding of Christianity and 3 other major world religions, Islam, Judaism and Hinduism.
-We follow the local syllabus ‘Awareness, Mystery and Value’ approved by Bristol SACRE (Standing Advisory Council on Religious Education).
+We follow the local syllabus ‘Awareness, Mystery and Value’ approved by Bath and North East Somerset SACRE (Standing Advisory Council on Religious Education).
 RE is taught through a theme day each term where children explore a question that is linked to two or more religions.

 Implementation- How we teach RE